waysidemapping/beefsteak-map-tiles/README.md

 _Server-farm-to-table OpenStreetMap tiles_

 Heirloom is a special cultivar of [OpenStreetMap](https://www.openstreetmap.org/about/)-based vector tiles developed for artisan mapmakers.
 While mass-market solutions like [OpenMapTiles](https://openmaptiles.org/) are great for building simple basemaps, they trade off data fidelity for ease-of-use.
-Heirloom instead contains the full palette of flavors found in OSM data—the sour along with the sweet—though they're still pruned for size.
+Heirloom instead contains the full palette of flavors found in OSM data.
 Heirloom even supports live updates from OSM to ensure the freshest maps possible.
-You can get it more easily from a can, but these are map tiles for people who make their own pasta sauce (and love to throw in a parmesan rind).
+Sure you could just pop open a can, but these are map tiles for people who prefer to make their own pasta sauce (and love to throw in a parmesan rind).

 ### 🍝 Features